redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 **Log Formatting**

-If you use the Redwood Logger as part of your seed script you can pipe the command to the LogFormatter to output prettified logs.
+If you use the Redwood Logger as part of your seed script, you can pipe the command to the LogFormatter to output prettified logs.

 For example, if your `scripts.seed.js` imports the `logger`: